arturochian/datascience-2015/lessons/03_naive_bayes/README.md

-# Overview
+# Objective
-## Objective: Learn the underpinning and intuition behind Naive Bayes Classifier and apply the classifier to some real problems.
+Students will be able to define, derive and apply the Naive Bayes Classifier.

 # Slides
 - This time, there were just a few.
 Most of our learning was through the worksheets and whiteboarding.
 Regardless, here are the slides: https://s3-us-west-2.amazonaws.com/ga-dat-2015-suneel/slides/naive_bayes_slides.pdf